-• The manuals that come with each piece of hardware.

-- The BIOS/UEFI setup screens of your computer.
+- The manuals that come with each piece of hardware. - The BIOS/UEFI setup screens of your computer.
 You can view these screens when you start your computer by pressing a combination of keys.
 Check your manual for the combination.
 Often, it is the Delete or the F2 key, but some manufacturers use other keys or key combinations.
-Usually upon starting the computer there will be a message stating which key to press to enter the setup screen. - The cases and boxes for each piece of hardware. - System commands or tools in another operating system, including file manager displays.
+Usually upon starting the computer there will be a message stating which key to press to enter the setup screen. - The cases and boxes for each piece of hardware. - The System window in the Windows Control Panel. - System commands or tools in another operating system, including file manager displays.
 This source is especially useful for information about RAM and hard drive memory. - Your system administrator or Internet Service Provider.
 These sources can tell you the settings you need to set up your networking and e-mail.